John Randolph (actor): Film and television

 In 1982, he appeared in a first-season episode of Family Ties as Jake Keaton, Steven Keaton's father.
 In 1985, he played the father of Charlie Partana (played by Jack Nicholson) in Prizzi's Honor.
 He was a special guest star in the 1986 ABC made-for-TV movie The Right of the People, playing Police Chief Hollander in a town soon allowing all adults to carry handguns.

 In 1988, Randolph appeared in a Season 2 episode of Matlock as the head of a crime family in "The Investigation".
 In 1989, he appeared in two episodes of Roseanne playing Al, Roseanne's dad, who was later revealed to be an abusive parent.
 Also in 1989, he played Clark W. Griswold, Sr. in National Lampoon's Christmas Vacation (with Chevy Chase).

 In 1990, he landed a regular series role, co-starring as a family patriarch in the NBC comedy Grand, co-starring Bonnie Hunt, and Michael McKean.
-The series only lasted two seasons, despite a timeslot following NBC's highly successful Cheers.
-In 1991, he guested in an episode of Married ... with Children entitled "Al Bundy, Shoe Dick".
+In 1991, he guested in an episode of Married... with Children entitled "Al Bundy, Shoe Dick".

 Randolph co-starred with Alec Guinness, Leo McKern, Jeanne Moreau and Lauren Bacall, in the BBC production of A Foreign Field (1993) as a World War II veteran returning to France to find the woman he fell in love with.

-Also in 1993, Randolph appeared in the fourth season of the hit television show Seinfeld, as the first actor to play George Costanza's father, Frank Costanza.
+Also in 1993, Randolph appeared in the fourth season of Seinfeld, as the first actor to play George Costanza's father, Frank Costanza.
 In the following season, Randolph was replaced in this role by Jerry Stiller.